-Welcome to the Summer 2014 edition of PENGUIN GROUP (USA)’s Advance Publication Newsletter.
-This newsletter includes late-breaking reviews, news of award-winners, up-to-date price information, and book descriptions for January through April titles.
-We hope you will take some time to review the new books included here.
+Welcome to the Fall 2015 edition of Penguin Publishing Group’s Advance Publication Newsletter.
+This newsletter includes late-breaking reviews, news of award-winners, up-to-date price information, and book descriptions for September 2015 through January 2016 titles.
+We hope you will take some time to review the books included here.

 As usual, the newsletter is divided into subject categories in order to route each section to your appropriate acquisitions and collection development specialists.

 - In The Hours Count, Jillian Cantor tells the story of a woman who befriends Ethel and Julius Rosenberg and enters their world of intrigue (see Fiction).
 Young-at-heart readers won’t want to miss two children’s books for adults featuring lovable characters and rich illustrations: Coralie Bickford-Smith’s The Fox and the Star and Emiliano Ponzi’s The Journey of the Penguin.
 Three bestselling authors—Karen White, Beatriz Williams, and Lauren Willig—team up to bring you The Forgotten Room, a multigenerational novel set in alternating time periods in New York City (see Historical Fiction).

 - To celebrate the centennial of his birth, the collected plays of Arthur Miller are available in a Penguin Classics Deluxe Edition that brings together his work from the 1930s to the new millennium (see Literature).